 - Property* (Real and Personal)

 *also tested on MBE

 You have 30 minutes to respond to each question.
-If you are using a laptop, your essay response is limited to 3900 characters or less.
+If you are using a laptop, your essay response is limited to 3900 characters or fewer, including spaces.
 If you are handwriting your essay response is limited to the front and back of one sheet of lined paper.

 The Ohio Supreme Court posts past Ohio Bar Exam essay questions online.